We were chartered in 1984 and will soon be celebrating our 40th anniversary!

 Eta Nu members contribute to the STTI Leadership

 Julie Snethen, PhD, RN, FAAN, Professor and PhD program director at the University of Wisconsin-Milwaukee (UWM) College of Nursing (CON), is the President of the Eta Nu chapter.
 Professionally, Dr. Snethen is the current chair of the Child, Adolescent, and Family Expert Panel for the American Academy of Nursing, where she is working with panel members on issues related to toxic stress in children and the effects of COVID-19 on obesity.
 As a member of Sigma, Dr. Snethen served as a faculty member for the Maternal-Child Health Nurse Leadership Academy for over a decade, working on over a dozen leadership projects with fellows and mentors across the U.S. and in Canada.
 Dr. Snethen is the Associate editor of Nursing Outlook and continues to serve on the International Academy of Nurse Editors conference committee.

 Joshua Gwon, PhD, RN, Assistant Professor at the UWM CON, is the Vice President of the Eta Nu chapter.
-Dr. Gwon studies the modification of health-risk behavior among young adults and development of public health nurse workforce for better population health outcomes.
+Dr. Gwon studies the modification of health-risk behavior among young adults and the development of the public health nurse workforce for better population health outcomes.
 Dr. Gwon has been an active member of Sigma since 2011 and served as the vice president at the Eta Nu chapter since 2017.
 Dr. Gwon has supervised and mentored undergraduate and graduate students for their academic and professional career goals.
 Dr. Gwon is a member of a number of professional research associations such as the Society for Research on Nicotine & Tobacco and a reviewer for multiple peer-reviewed scholarly journals such as American Journal of Health Behavior